-Medications such atazanavir/ritonavir, as lopinavir/ritonavir and INFB-1a are also recommended for hospitalized patients.
+Medications such as atazanavir/ritonavir, lopinavir/ritonavir and INFB-1a are also recommended for hospitalized patients.
 Hydroxychloroquine was used at the beginning of the outbreak in hospitalized patients, but now is used in high risk patients with mild symptoms in the absence of contraindications.
-Antibiotics are prescribed if communityacquired pneumonia, sepsis and other infectious causes are suspected.
-Corticosteroids can be considered in some conditions, such as ARDS, HLH (hemophagocytic Table 1: sign and symptoms of 5 patients with COVID 19 lymphohistiocytosis) or severe sepsis.
+Antibiotics are prescribed if community-acquired pneumonia, sepsis and other infectious causes are suspected.
+Corticosteroids can be considered in some conditions, such as ARDS, HLH (hemophagocytic lymphohistiocytosis) or severe sepsis.
 In critical patients in which the previously mentioned drugs are not effective, according to infectious disease, pulmonary disease and anesthesiology specialists, high-dose corticosteroids, hemoperfusion and plasmapheresis can (6).
 Despite the global spread of the disease, the epidemiology and clinical pattern of COVID- 19 is still unknown, especially in children (4), and the risks associated with COVID -19 in children are not exactly known. although studies on clinical symptoms, laboratory results, and radiographic features and treatment of COVID -19 have been performed, but the focus of studies has been on adults, and in relation to the effect of COVID- 19 in children, very limited studies are available (7).
 Therefore, this study aimed to determine the clinical signs, laboratory results and radiographic characteristics of children with COVID -19 admitted at Amirkola Children's Hospital, Babol, Iran.